-Judge set to sentence men in deadly Oakland warehouse fire
+Judge rejects plea deals in deadly Oakland warehouse fire

 - Woman helps man short on cash, finds out he's Keith Urban

+Cyrus Hoda, the brother of victim Sarah Hoda, said Almena and Harris were “culture vultures” trying to become San Francisco Bay Area arts players by luring people to a dangerous place to live and party.

+Authorities have alleged Almena rented the warehouse and illegally converted it into an entertainment venue and residences before the fire.
+Harris was accused of helping him collect rent and schedule concerts.

-A prosecutor said the two men had turned the warehouse into a residential “death trap” by cluttering it with highly flammable knick-knacks, blocking the building’s few exits and failing to make adequate safety precautions before inviting the public inside.
+Prosecutors said the two men had turned the warehouse into a residential “death trap” by cluttering it with highly flammable knick-knacks, blocking the building’s few exits and failing to make adequate safety precautions before inviting the public inside.

-Speakers at the hearing also criticized the city over the devastating fire.

-“The city of Oakland should be held accountable” for failing to inspect and shut down the warehouse, Colleen Dolan said as she showed a photo of her smiling 33-year-old daughter, Chelsea Dolan, that had been taken a few weeks before her death.

-“I had to kiss that burned body goodbye,” Dolan said, agreeing to comply.
-“I am angry and bereft.”
+Almena’s attorney, Tony Serra, said the judge’s decision Friday came as a complete surprise as Cramer had approved the plea deal last month.

-Moments later, Cramer politely interrupted Paul Matiasic, an attorney reading a statement by Sami Long Koppelman, whose 34-year-old son, Edmond William Lapine, was killed.

-Mataiasic asked the judge rhetorically if he had ever lost a child.
+On Thursday, Paul Matiasic, an attorney reading a statement by a father of one of the victim’s, asked the judge rhetorically if he had ever lost a child.

 “Yes, I have,” Cramer said with a sad smile.
 “Just so you know.”